CyberFlameGO/svnpython/Doc/library/subprocess.rst

    .. warning::

-      This will deadlock when using ``stdout=PIPE`` and/or ``stderr=PIPE`` and the child process generates enough output to a pipe such that it blocks waiting for the OS pipe buffer to accept more data.
+      This will deadlock if the child process generates enough output to a stdout or stderr pipe such that it blocks waiting for the OS pipe buffer to accept more data.
 Use :meth:`communicate` to avoid that.

 .. method:: Popen.communicate(input=None)

    Interact with process: Send data to stdin.
 Read data from stdout and stderr, until end-of-file is reached.
 Wait for process to terminate.
-The optional *input* argument should be a string to be sent to the child process, or ``None``, if no data should be sent to the child.
+The optional *input* argument should be a byte string to be sent to the child process, or ``None``, if no data should be sent to the child.

    :meth:`communicate` returns a tuple ``(stdoutdata, stderrdata)``.